Tezim/svoc_keygen/README.md

 NIST SP-800 90A.
 The output of generator is used to generate random private and public key and output them to coressponding files.

 ## Usage
-1. Connect arduino with implemented generator code
-2.
+Before use change port "COM9" to port on which you have connected the generator if file Gen/helpers.cpp::140

 ## Project Structure
-- ARD - Contains C code implemented on arduino
+- arduino.c - Contains C code implemented on arduino
 - gen - Implementation of keygen algorithm
 - HMAC_DRBG - HMAC DRBG implementation where entropy is taken from hardware device
 - NTL - ntl library headers